 Without a qualified, experienced professional to interpret results, psychometric tests are a waste of time.
 The results are complex to interpret and sensible analysis is beyond a layperson.
 It might be fine to hire a cleaner on the basis of an automated test, sane people wouldn’t hire knowledge workers that way.

 I met psychometric testing a decade ago.
 After a series of intense interviews for a senior position, I was asked to take a series of tests.
 The session lasted four hours, almost without a break.
 I warmed up with what looked like IQ tests and moved on to logical reasoning exercises.
 A long and vaguely baffling exercise followed where I had to choose from seemingly random pairs of job titles in order of preference.

 For example, the test might pair ‘janitor’ and ‘rocket scientist’.
 Picking one isn’t hard.
 In fact, the test was obviously designed for an American audience and included some job descriptions that, while not incomprehensible, certainly were not familiar.

 Finally the real psychometric tests – I suspect the job-ranking test might be a form of psychometric exercise too.
 Answering the questions isn’t difficult; indeed, the tester asked me not to think too hard but to go with my first response to any question.

 By the end of the four-hour test session I was emotionally drained, physically exhausted, thirsty and hungry.
 After a 30-minute lunch break I returned for a task-specific question and answer session.

-Many years ago I interviewed John Wareham a New Zealand-born recruitment expert who helped develop these tests, he said the trick people quickly learn is to avoid the extremes.
+Years ago I interviewed John Wareham a New Zealand-born recruitment expert who helped develop these tests.
+He said the trick people quickly learn is to avoid the extremes.

-My second fear is that managers often use it as a way of offloading decision-making responsibility.
+My second fear is that managers often use it to offload decision-making responsibility.
 External objective measures are good, but they can’t make decisions.
 There’s a temptation to just look at printouts and test scores and not go beyond this to look at other, possibly more compelling, evidence.